DGames95/pyCAD/README.md

 # pyCAD

-make a basic cli based cad software that can export to obj file
+make a basic cli based cad software that can export a file

-### Structure
+### Status

-src:

-- base = classes describing geometry and items
-- workbenches = classes for tools that manipulate geometry
-- app = classes related to user interface
-- pycad_math = all related to fundamental math
+- Implement Sketch "Workbench" and a constraint solver